In this section

 It is important that the request for a valuation estimate is allocated to the appropriate caseworker or referencer at the earliest opportunity.
 This will be determined by the nature and location of the property and could fall within the responsibility of the local maintenance, appeal or specialist team or, on occasions, NSU.

 Estimates for should be reviewed and approved by a Team Leader.

 4.4 Confirmation in Writing

-All estimates are to be confirmed in writing using the template (VO7106) or ratepayer version (VO7107) which is in the EDRM case folder.
-Subject to the usual data security requirements, the estimate can be emailed or sent by post to the applicant.
+All estimates are to be confirmed in writing using the template (VO7106) which is in the EDRM case folder.
+Subject to the usual data security requirements, the estimate can be emailed or sent by post.
 Where an estimate is emailed, it should first be converted to a PDF.

 4.5 Return of Plans

-Any plan(s) loaned to the VO should be returned to the applicant, after making any necessary copy, unless permission has been given for their retention and that no charge or fee is incurred.
+Any plan(s) loaned to the VO should be returned, after making any necessary copy, unless permission has been given for their retention and that no charge or fee is incurred.

-If the VO is unable to give an estimated assessment, due to insufficient details having been supplied, or, for any other reason, the applicant should be advised accordingly in writing.
-The Rates Retention team must also be notified if the request has originated from a local authority.
+If the VO is unable to give an estimated assessment, due to insufficient details having been supplied, or, for any other reason, this should be advised accordingly in writing.
+The Rates Retention team must also be notified.